milvus-io/milvus-lite/README.md

 ## Introduction

-The embedded Milvus is a lightweight version of Milvus that can be embedded into your Python application.
+The Milvus-lite is a lightweight version of Milvus that can be embedded into your Python application.
 It is a single binary that can be easily installed and run on your machine.

 It could be imported as a Python library, as well as use it as a command standalone server.

-Thanks to Milvus standalone version could be run with embeded etcd and local storage, embedded milvus does not have any other dependencies.
+Thanks to Milvus standalone version could be run with embeded etcd and local storage, Milvus-lite does not have any other dependencies.

-Everything you do with embedded Milvus, every piece of code you write for embedded Milvus can be safely migrated to other forms of Milvus (standalone version, cluster version, cloud version, etc.).
+Everything you do with Milvus-lite, every piece of code you write for Milvus-lite can be safely migrated to other forms of Milvus (standalone version, cluster version, cloud version, etc.).

-Please note that it is not suggested to use embedded Milvus in a production environment.
+Please note that it is not suggested to use Milvus-lite in a production environment.
 Consider using Milvus clustered or the fully managed Milvus on Cloud.

 ## Requirements

-Here's a list of verified OS types where Embedded Milvus can successfully build and run:
+Here's a list of verified OS types where Milvus-lite can successfully build and run:
 - Ubuntu >= 18.04 (x86_64)
 - CentOS >= 7.0 (x86_64)
 - MacOS >= 11.0 (Apple Silicon)